 As well as the Uptown Jam, Jim Wacker & Collateral Damage plays a lot of concerts, parties, recording sessions, weddings, divorces—potentially any place folks want to have fun.
 They can rock more songs than any 3 bands combined.

 They also do tribute nights of other bands and genres, like Beatles, Rolling Stones, Clapton, Allman Brothers, Motown, Country, and once for the year 1957 [they called themselves the “’57 Chevy’s”] It’s a fun band.
-“Ain’t That a Shame”
+They’re in the studio now working on a album of Classic Rock their way.
+Here’s a cut off the next album:

 Andy Bassford (Guitar and vocals) first became known as a guitarist in Kingston, Jamaica.
 In the 80’s he was never out of the local charts, cutting dozens of hits as a session player with Roots Radics, Sly & Robbie, the Wailers band, and many others.
 As a member of Lloyd Parks & We The People, he also performed on stage with nearly every reggae act of the era.
 Andy has toured extensively with Dennis Brown, Gregory Isaacs, Yellowman, and, since 1988, with Toots & the Maytals.
 Currently living in the Bronx, he plays sessions, tours internationally with Toots, and gigs in the NYC area with Collateral Damage, New Kingston, Amy Coleman, Reggae Plus, and his own band the Blue People.
 Andy has also performed or recorded with Percy Sledge, LaVern Baker, Ron Wood, Bobby Keys, Rosco Gordon, Coati Mundi, Ernest Ranglin, and Graham Haynes.
 Notable recent sessions include tracks featuring Bonnie Raitt, Willie Nelson, and Trey Anastasio for Toots’s 2004 Grammy-winning “True Love” album, as well as a number of tracks for the upcoming Shaggy album.
 Andy has written for Guitar Player and Onstage magazines and is writing a book about his time in Jamaica.
 In May 2003, he received an award from the Jamaica Federation of Musicians for outstanding contributions to the Jamaican music industry.